jetaggart/stream-encrypted-chat/README.md

 * `POST /v1/authenticate`: This endpoint generates an auth token that allows the React frontend to communicate with `/v1/stream-credentials` and `/v1/virgil-credentials`.
-To keep things simple, this endpoint simply allows the user to simulate and user.
+To keep things simple, this endpoint simply allows the client to be any user.
 The frontend simply tells the backend who it wants to authenticate as.
-If you build off of this code, this would need to be rewritten to be a real authentication endpoint.
+In your application, this should be replaces with your API's authentication endpoint.
 * `POST /v1/stream-credentials`: This returns the data required for the React app to establish a session with Stream.
 In order return this info we need to tell Stream this user exists and ask them to create a valid auth token: